EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/biomass_regression/tutorial.rst

   where NIR is the near-infrared band reflectance (~850nm) and Red is the red band reflectance (~660nm).
-  We will now calculate NDVI from the EnMAP imagery using ImageMath.
+  We will now calculate NDVI from the EnMAP imagery using Raster Math.

 * In the Code Editor, define the Red and NIR bands in our EnMAP imagery.
 These correspond to bands 45 (658 nm) and 71 (847 nm),
   respectively: